joel-adusei/Sales-and-Product-Growth-Optimization-Analysis/README.md

 ## INTRODUCTION

-This project analyzes sales performance, product distribution, and operational efficiency for NouraMart Consumer Goods, a leading FMCG company in Nigeria.
+This project analyzes sales performance, product distribution, and operational efficiency for NouraMart Consumer Goods, a leading FMCG company in United Kingdom.
 Using sales data across products, regions, and distribution channels, the analysis identifies business trends, evaluates performance, and generates actionable insights to support data-driven decision-making and business growth using Structured Query Language (SQL).

 ## PROBLEM STATEMENT